In 2012, Return of the Killer Shrews — a sequel to The Killer Shrews (1959) — sees James Best reprising his role as Captain Thorne Sherman.

 - Hector, Bobby, Ernie, and Chuck – Film crew.

-Jerry Farrell – Though clearly killed in the original film.
+Jerry Farrell – Even though he was clearly killed in the original film.
 Instead, he ran to a cave to escape the pursuing shrews.
 Inside he found a WWII bunker and subsisted on C-Rations.

 There’s nothing on this island…